waazaa-fr/Proxy-Wol-Redirect/README.md

-I you like this, consider buing me a coffee: https://buymeacoffee.com/waazaa
+If you like this, consider buing me a coffee: https://buymeacoffee.com/waazaa

 If you need an UnRAID license follow this link: https://unraid.net/pricing?via=4c3f80